Prime Day 2020: Tech sales and deals to shop now

 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-Amazon Prime Day is live and with it are thousands of deals on thousands of items, prominent among them tech devices across the spectrum Amazon devices to laptops and computers and smart home essentials.
+Amazon Prime Day is live and with it are thousands of deals on thousands of items, prominent among them tech devices across the spectrum Amazon devices to laptops and computers and smart home essentials — and while the first day of deals is winding down, the savings aren't.
 The sale, which runs throughWednesday, Oct.
 14 (as far as we know right now), offers up massive sales on significant items like TVs and mattresses, as well as noteworthy savings on distinct and lower-priced items like gifts, apparel, simple home electronics and even groceries.
 Though Amazon started this sale in 2015, it has since grown so much that other retailers offer similarly large-scale sales during Prime Day, meaning you have more ways to save.
 Some of those sales are running at Shopping reader favorite retailers like Wayfair, Walmart and Target.
 In our coverage of Prime Day sales at Amazon, we'll be noting top deals and highlighting comparable savings at other retailers to give you an idea of how each sale holds up against the competition.
 We’re going to be keeping this page updated from right now and through the end of the very last tech sale during Amazon Prime Day.
 Below, we’ll give you a bird’s eye view of all the best sales on tech and deals within those sales so you can simplify your shopping and maximize your savings without getting lost in the mess of it.

 SKIP AHEAD Lightning deals | mobile deals | computers and laptops | smart home | gaming | speakers and headphones